Requesting Build Outputs

 is replaced, then Bazel normally needs to run the action again to restore it.

 The cache key is typically dependent on the execution platform.
-This makes it very hard to share intermediate results between a MacOS development machine and a Linux CI system.
+This makes it very hard to share intermediate results between a macOS development machine and a Linux CI system.
 Non-determinism will cause cache misses, because the cache key changes anytime a dependency produces a different output.
 Hash ordering and timestamps are typical sources of non-determinism.

 Spawn Strategies